gordonguthrie/TheManual/docs/chapter1/first_synth_in_sonic_pi.md

-# Chapter 1 - First Beeps
+# Chapter 1 - First beeps

-## First Synth In Sonic Pi
+## First synth in Sonic Pi

 We will make this oscillator into a synthesiser that we can use in Sonic Pi: